Donate

 Basic Structure

-• Complete a weekly reflective journal and an individual presentation
+• Complete a reflective journal and an individual presentation

 Assessment